 - μday ≠ μnight

 A recent drug survey showed an increase in the use of drugs and alcohol among local high school seniors as compared to the national percent.
 Suppose that a survey of 100 local seniors and 100 national seniors is conducted to see if the proportion of drug and alcohol use is higher locally than nationally.
 Locally, 65 seniors reported using drugs or alcohol within the past month, while 60 national seniors reported using them.

-We are interested in whether the proportions of female suicide victims for ages 15 to 24 are the same for the whites and the blacks races in the United States.
+We are interested in whether the proportions of female suicide victims for ages 15 to 24 are the same for White and the Black people in the United States.
 We randomly pick one year, 1992, to compare the races.
-The number of suicides estimated in the United States in 1992 for white females is 4,930.
+The number of suicides estimated in the United States in 1992 for White females is 4,930.
 Five hundred eighty were aged 15 to 24.
-The estimate for black females is 330.
+The estimate for Black females is 330.
 Forty were aged 15 to 24.
 We will let female suicide victims be our population.

 Elizabeth Mjelde, an art history professor, was interested in whether the value from the Golden Ratio formula, was the same in the Whitney Exhibit for works from 1900 to 1919 as for works from 1920 to 1942.
 Thirty-seven early works were sampled, averaging 1.74 with a standard deviation of 0.11.
 Sixty-five of the later works were sampled, averaging 1.746 with a standard deviation of 0.1064.
 Do you think that there is a significant difference in the Golden Ratio calculation?